bluepropane/rndm/README.md

 # RNDM: React-Nginx-Django-Mysql boilerplate
-Full-fledged Web 2.0 Single Page App boilerplate that is ready to be deployed as a containerized docker service
+Full-fledged Web 2.0 Single Page App boilerplate that is ready to be deployed as a containerized docker application

 - continuous development using mounted volumes in docker containers
 - production web server on gunicorn
 - MySQL db (ready to deploy with docker-compose)
-- tested on python 3.6
+- python 3.6/django 2.0
-- you define the project structure you want before the boilerplate is created, using a JSON config file (see `project_config.json`)
+- you define the project structure you want before the boilerplate is created, using a JSON config file (see `rndm_conf.json`)
 - `virtualenv` for development

+## Requirements
+RNDM has been tested on the following setup:
+- Docker ^18.03
+- docker-compose ^1.12.1

+The following are optional; having them would increase development efficiency
+- Python 3.6, pip 9.0.1
+- Node.js >= 7, npm >= 5

+Server instance requirements

-# Usage
+## Usage
 Clone this repo then run `setup.sh`:
 ```
 git clone git@github.com:bluepropane/RNDM-boilerplate.git && cd RNDM-boilerplate
 ./setup.sh
 ```

-# Running the service
+## Running the service
 This section assumes you have docker-compose cli installed on your machine.

 ### Starting the development environment